Compare Rates and Save on Life Insurance

 Key Takeaways

-How Does Cash Surrender Value Work?
+How Cash Surrender Value Works

-Surrendering your policy also cancels, or revokes, your death benefit, so your beneficiary receives nothing if you die.
+Surrendering your policy also cancels or revokes your death benefit, so your beneficiary receives nothing if you die.
 This is similar to canceling a car insurance policy.
-After ending your auto insurance, the company won’t pay for the damages if you get into an accident.
+After ending your auto insurance, the company won't pay for the damages if you get into an accident.

-To cancel and get the cash surrender value of your insurance policy, contact your insurance company, fill out the surrender form and return it for processing.
+To cancel and get the cash surrender value of your life insurance policy, contact your insurance company, fill out the surrender form and return it for processing.
 The insurer will then give you the net cash surrender value.

 smallCalculator icon